![]() |

 The date I was looking forward to.
 The movie I was looking forward to.
 The wedding I was looking forward to.
 The camping trip I was looking forward to.
 The overseas trip I was looking forward to.
 The new album I was looking forward to.

-So, it's probably not the expiration date of the thing itself, but rather the anticipation itself—what we're consuming is likely time.
+So, maybe it's not the expiration date of the thing itself, but rather the time we're consuming – the anticipation itself.

-It's the time called Christmas Eve, wrapped in Italian marble on the 24th.
+Like the time called Christmas Eve, wrapped in Italian marble, lasting only the 24th.

-Even a cake you can only eat on the 24th and 25th is the time called Christmas cake.
+Like the cake you can only eat on the 24th and 25th—it's the time called Christmas cake.

 Time can be eaten.

-Chocolate inside packaging called “Good Design,” decorated items arbitrarily named “for special days.”
+Chocolate inside a package labeled “Good Design,” decorated items arbitrarily named “for special days.”

-All of these become phenomena that let you grasp time.
+All of these become phenomena that let us grasp time.

-It's a strange substitution formula, but isn't this way of thinking a little interesting, and just a tad funny?
+It's a strange substitution formula, but this way of thinking is a bit interesting, and doesn't it seem a little funny?

 We're told we can never step outside of time, but in reality, we pick up time to use it, put it in our mouths to eat it, leave it uneaten, and observe its changes again inside the refrigerator.

-So there's no need to step outside of time, right?
+So there's no need to step outside of time, is there?

 We substitute all kinds of time into objects and use them beautifully.